 Judgement is required to identify the parties to the contract and the performance obligations relating to capital income, being transactions relating to the provision of a network connection or ongoing access to the network.
 This is an area that remains under active consideration within the water industry and the accounting profession.
-The company have elected to continue deferring this income over the life of the associated network asset, as described earlier in this note.
+The group has elected to continue deferring this income over the life of the associated network asset, as described on page 77.
 Revenue recognised in the year in relation to these items amounted to £8.2m, and the associated deferred income balance was £184.7m.